 In contrast, if a park is privately-owned, New York legal principles of premises liability will dictate the result.
 Generally speaking, a property owner must use reasonable care to keep his premises in a safe condition for visitors, although the scope of this duty of care can depending on the visitor’s legal status on the property.
 An experienced personal injury lawyer can advise you if the owner of a privately-owned park where you fell and sustained injury owes you damages.

 In any legal action for damages arising out of a fall in a public park, the property owner may seek to avoid liability by making one of several common contentions:

 - Open and obvious hazard: If holes and uneven pavement were were so visible and obvious that the victim should have noticed them, then the property owner may escape or reduce its liability.

 - No prior notice: In the case of a government entity, lack of prior written notice of a dangerous condition can bar the victim from filing suit.

 - Comparative negligence: If a defendant proves the injured person was negligent, New York’s pure comparative negligence statute allows damages to be reduced by the percentage of the victim’s fault.

 Experienced personal injury attorneys will anticipate these potential defenses and plan their clients’ cases to avoid them.

 If you or a family member were injured while enjoying a day at a public park, Attorney Ivan M. Diamond may be able to help you recover the compensation you deserve.
-Call the Law Offices of Ivan M. Diamond at (718) 588-2000 or complete our contact form to schedule a free consultation.
+Call the Ivan Diamond, Bronx Personal Injury Lawyer at (718) 588-2000 or complete our contact form to schedule a free consultation.